Hi, I’m Adriel.

 My writing often includes themes of faith, doubt, hope, loss, relationships, identity, and what it means to be found and loved. . . and also what it means to find and to love.

 I care about following Jesus and helping others discover God’s kindness and I do my best to be faithful to both.
 I’ve done a fair bit of work surrounding women’s issues—specifically maternal health advocacy for the developing world—and I care deeply about what it means to be a good neighbor and how faith and culture intertwine in the public square.
+More recently I’ve been known to write about grief and loss and how this forms us and shapes the way we exist in the world.
 I’ve been in vocational ministry for more than twenty years and yet believe the best and truest discipleship and growth and life happens when we gather around the table.

 It might sound cliche for a writer to share what I’m about to say, but I enjoy things like reading, styling vintage furniture and art, collecting records, photography, live music, and good art in story or visual form.
 I like to talk about hard things like politics and theology and parenting and culture.
 Perhaps some of that makes me sound more refined than I actually am; be assured I’m pretty regular.
 I’m working on things like developing the practices of silence and solitude and getting enough sleep.
-I like tacos and popcorn, flat whites and lemonade; I appreciate walks near the water and the blue wrens that visit our garden and the color and beat of city streets.
+I fail at these often.
+I like the simplicity of tacos and popcorn and flat whites; I appreciate walks near the water and the blue wrens that visit our garden and the color and beat of city streets.
 I’ve got roots and wings and a soft spot for metaphors and the em dash—though I try not to overuse either.

 I’m Here to Write.